bkmgit/JUBE/docs/tutorial.rst

 If you plan to use *YAML* based *JUBE* input files, you have to add the `pyyaml` module `<https://pyyaml.org>`_ to your *Python* module library.
 Additionally the `ruamel.yaml` module `<https://pypi.org/project/ruamel.yaml>`_ is optional.
 If installed it is used to verify the validity of the *YAML* files.
 If you want to use the figure result option, you have to install the matplotlib package.
-See https://matplotlib.org/stable/install/index.html
-To use the figure result option, the `matplotlib` package must be installed.
 Installation instructions can be found at https://matplotlib.org/stable/install/index.html.

 To use the *JUBE* command line tool, the ``PYTHONPATH`` must contain the position of the *JUBE* package.
 This can be achieved in different ways: